 \section{Conclusions and Discussions}

-In this paper, we provides a gravitational states counting derivation of Gibbons-Hawking formula for dS entropy.
-This was achieved by first constructing an infinite family of dS microstates, realized as semiclassical dS solutions with a constant thin-shell brane located outside the dS event horizon.
-Then we find that these semiclassical dS microstates have a small and universal overlap, which are captured by the non-perturbative wormhole contributions to the Euclidean dS gravitational path integral.
-This small and universal overlap leads a dramatic consequence: it leads these states to span a Hilbert space whose dimension equals the exponential of the Gibbons-Hawking entropy of de Sitter spacetime.
-Then the dS microstates we constructed provide a microscopic understanding of dS entropy.
+In this work, we provide a gravitational state-counting derivation for Gibbons-Hawking entropy of dS spacetime.
+This was achieved by first constructing an infinite family of semiclassical dS microstates, realized as backreacted geometries of dS spacetime with a constant tension thin-shell brane located outside the dS horizon.
+Then we extract nonperturbative overlaps between the semiclassical dS microstates by considering the wormhole contributions in the semiclassical Euclidean gravitational path integral.
+We find that the small and universal overlaps between the semiclassical dS microstates lead them to span a Hilbert space with dimension equal to the exponential of the Gibbons-Hawking entropy of the dS spacetime, and thus explain the microscopic origin of dS entropy.